gramoli/gramoli.github.io/_posts/2025-08-12-now-is-the-time-for-deterrence.md

 Blockchain is often referred to as a technology offering anonymity or pseudonymity at best.
-The users are not identified with their PII but rather a public key, typically a sequence of 64 bytes that pairs with a private key used to sign cryptograpically transactions.
+The users are not identified with their PII but rather a public key, typically a sequence of 64 bytes that pairs with a private key used to sign cryptograpically the transactions.
-The term "pseudonymity" stems from the fact that the key can be viewed as a pseudonym, and publicly associating a key to a PII would no longer ensure anonymity.
+The term "pseudonymity" stems from the fact that the key can be viewed as a pseudonym, and publicly associating this key to a PII would no longer ensure anonymity.

 ![Tragedy](/img/hacks.png){: width="500" }[https://www.chainalysis.com/blog/crypto-hacking-stolen-funds-2025/](.)

 ### The lack of accountability

-The privacy offered through pseudonymity hampers the adoption of blockchain.
+Unfortunately, the privacy offered through pseudonymity hampers the adoption of blockchain.
-In general, no one is made accountable for the losses and the theft of crypto assets.
+In general, no one is made accountable for the losses and the thefts of crypto assets.
-As depicted in the Figure above, the lack of accountability has led to a dramatic increase in the number of hacks over the years.
+As depicted in the figure above, the lack of accountability has led to a dramatic increase in the number of hacks over the years.

 It is not in the interest of nation A for another nation B to launder the money that will balance a diplomatic agreement in nation B's favour.
 It is neither fair for a layman’s transactions to be frontrun by a tech-savvy trader (take a loot at